 Fakes rarely get the two-horse patch right.
 Once again, fakers feel compelled to "improve" on the original.
 Levi's leather patches are always pale in colour when new.
 They do age to a darker colour, or even dry out to give an effect known as "beef jerky".
 But LVC and vintage 2-Horse patches never ever look like this fake pair.
 (NB, there are some mass market Levi's made in Canada that have similar patches, avoid those, too!)

-This pair (below) has the cinch in the correct position - but again, a superfluous red tag, and the diamond shape at the bottom of the arcuate which you'd never find on cinch back jeans.
+This pair (below) has the cinch in the correct position - but again, a superfluous red tag, and the diamond shape at the bottom of the arcuate which you'd never find on cinch back jeans, as they should only be found on later, post-WW2 models.
 Once you get familiar with LVC, you'll see the cut of these is quite simply wrong.
 They've taken a modern or 50s shape and simply added a cinch - the original is a completely different shape.
-Everything about them is wrong, including the pocket shape, pocket placement and the shape of the yoke.
+Everything about them is wrong, including the pocket shape, pocket placement, arcuate stitching, and the shape of the yoke.
 I believe this pair have the correct chain stitched hems, though, which many fakes miss.

 This pair is much more convincing, with a good attempt at the stitching and shape of a LVC 1947 model.
 The leather patch and red tag are the most obvious warning signs - these jeans boast pretty good fabric compared to many Thai fakes, but on this model the selvage line is blue where it should be red.